Chartres: Geography

 Chartres is built on a hill on the left bank of the river Eure.
-Its renowned medieval cathedral is at the top of the hill, and its two spires are visible from miles away across the flat surrounding lands.
-To the southeast stretches the fertile plain of Beauce, the "granary of France", of which the town is the commercial centre.
+Its renowned medieval Chartres Cathedral is at the top of the hill, and its two spires are visible from miles away across the flat surrounding lands.
+To the southeast stretches the fertile plain of Beauce, the "granary of France", in which Chartres is the commercial centre.

 Main sights

 Cathedrals and churches

 Chartres is best known for its cathedral, the Cathédrale Notre-Dame de Chartres, which is considered one of the finest and best preserved Gothic cathedrals in France and in Europe.
 Its historical and cultural importance has been recognized by its inclusion on the UNESCO list of World Heritage Sites.

 It was built on the site of the former Chartres cathedral of Romanesque architecture, which was destroyed by fire in 1194 (that former cathedral had been built on the ruins of an ancient Celtic temple, later replaced by a Roman temple).
 Begun in 1205, the construction of Notre-Dame de Chartres was completed 66 years later.

 The stained glass windows of the cathedral were financed by guilds of merchants and craftsmen, and by wealthy noblemen, whose names appear at the bottom.